 The Punishment of Witches

 During the Roman Inquisition, confessed, repentant witches were sometimes “lucky” enough to be punished with the Cathar Yellow Cross (a badge of shame, similar to the Scarlet Letter) proclaiming their former, shameful allegiance to the forbidden religion.
 More often than not, convicted witches were executed.
-In England, some

 In England, the method of execution was hanging.
 Many accused witches were drowned during the “witch testing” phase of the witch hunt.
 Throughout much of Europe, witches were burned alive.